What sign of cockroach infestation might food workers notice

 How can I prevent cockroach infestations in my home?

 To prevent cockroach infestations in your home, maintain cleanliness, seal entry points, store food properly, and address moisture issues promptly.
-Regular inspections and preventive measures can help deter these pests from establishing a presence in your living environment.
+Regular inspections and preventive measures, similar to those used in home termite treatment, can help deter these pests from establishing a presence in your living environment.

 Conclusion: